apache/cordova-docs/docs/en/edge/guide/command-line/index.md

     $ /path/to/my_new_cordova_project/cordova/run.bat

-Make sure you have created at least one Android Virtual Device.
-If you did not it will ask you to create one with the `android` command.
-If you have multiple AVDs, it will prompt you to select an AVD.
+Make sure you create at least one Android Virtual Device, otherwise you're prompted to do so with the `android` command.
+If you have multiple AVDs, you're prompted to select one.

 ### Logging